-Brent Hoskins truly represents the history and tradition of Simon Fraser University Men’s Lacrosse having been involved with the program for almost its’ entire twenty-two year existence.
-Hoskins spent four years as a standout, All-American defenseman for the Clan from 1999 through 2002 and will serve his fifteenth season on the SFU sidelines in 2017.
+Brent Hoskins truly represents the history and tradition of Simon Fraser University Men’s Lacrosse having been involved with the program for almost its’ entire twenty-three year existence.
+Hoskins spent four years as a standout, All-American defenseman for the Clan from 1999 through 2002 and will serve his seventeenth season on the SFU sidelines in 2019.
 Following the conclusion of his playing career, Hoskins served two seasons as Assistant Coach / Defensive Coordinator from 2002-2004, before being named only the fifth Head Coach in program history for the 2004-2005 season.
-Hoskins continues to pioneer the growth of field lacrosse in Canada through his involvement at both the collegiate and youth ranks as Executive Director of Burnaby Mountain Lacrosse.

-HEAD COACH: Through twelve seasons with Hoskins as a Head Coach, Simon Fraser has accumulated an impressive record of 127-62 (.672) and a PNCLL Conference record of 89-23 (.795).
-During this time, the Clan captured seven straight regular season divisional titles (2007-2014) and appeared in the PNCLL Final Four Conference Championship in eleven of the last twelve years, reaching the finals nine times (2005, 2007, 2008, 2009, 2010, 2011, 2012, 2014, 2015), winning back-to-back Conference Championships in 2008 and 2009 and capturing the program’s ninth Conference Championship in 2014.
+HEAD COACH: Through fourteen seasons with Hoskins as a Head Coach, Simon Fraser has accumulated an impressive record of 146-70 (.676) and a PNCLL Conference record of 103-26 (.798).
+During this time, the Clan have captured eight straight regular season divisional titles (2007-2014, 2018) and appeared in the PNCLL Final Four Conference Championship in twelve of the last thirteen years, reaching the finals eleven times (2005, 2007, 2008, 2009, 2010, 2011, 2012, 2014, 2015, 2017, 2018), winning back-to-back Conference Championships in 2008 and 2009 and capturing the program’s ninth Conference Championship in 2014.
 Hoskins has guided SFU to four National Championship appearances, making three straight MCLA Tournament appearances from 2008-2010, playing in the 2010 MCLA Semi-Finals after reaching the Quarterfinals in 2008 and 2009, and most recently earning an automatic qualifier in 2014.
-Since the inception of the program in 1996, Fraser has won an unprecedented nine (9) PNCLL Conference Championships and ranks sixth all-time with eleven (11) MCLA National Championship Tournament appearances.
+Since the inception of the program in 1996, Fraser has won an unprecedented nine (9) PNCLL Conference Championships and ranks eleventh all-time with eleven (11) MCLA National Championship Tournament appearances.

-AWARDS AND ACHIEVEMENT: In eleven seasons with Hoskins as a Head Coach, SFU has produced thirty-seven (39) All-Americans (9 x 1st Team All-Americans) and one hundred and six (106) PNCLL All-Conference selections (48 x 1st Team All-Conference), including four (4) PNCLL Most Valuable Players, eight (8) PNCLL Offensive Players of the Year, two (2) PNCLL Defensive Players of the Year and three (3) PNCLL Freshmen of the Year.
+AWARDS AND ACHIEVEMENT: In eleven seasons with Hoskins as a Head Coach, SFU has produced forty-five (45) All-Americans (10 x 1st Team All-Americans) and one hundred and twenty-four (106) PNCLL All-Conference selections (58 x 1st Team All-Conference), including five (5) PNCLL Most Valuable Players, nine (9) PNCLL Offensive Players of the Year, three (3) PNCLL Defensive Players of the Year and three (3) PNCLL Freshmen of the Year.
 In 2008, Hoskins, along with former Co-Head Coach Jeff Cathrea (2005-2011), set the school record for wins in a season with sixteen (16).
-Hoskins also holds the school record for wins in a career at one hundred and twenty (120) and counting at the end of the 2015 season and is a five-time recipient of the PNCLL Coach of the Year award (2008, 2009, 2010, 2013, 2014).
+Hoskins also holds the school record for wins in a career at one hundred and forty-six (146) and counting at the end of the 2018 season and is a five-time recipient of the PNCLL Coach of the Year award (2008, 2009, 2010, 2013, 2014).
 Additionally, under Hoskins leadership, Simon Fraser University became the first institution outside of the United States to be awarded the James “Ace” Adams Sportsmanship Award (District 11); an award given by the US Lacrosse Men’s Division Officials Council, College Officials Committee.

-In addition to their competition in the MCLA, Fraser has also scheduled scrimmages versus Canada and England’s U19 National Teams and NCAA Division II opponent, University of Notre Dame De Namur, posting a win over the Argonauts in the fall of 2008 and again in the fall of 2013.
+In addition to their competition in the MCLA, Fraser has also scheduled scrimmages versus Canada and England’s U19 National Teams and NCAA Division II opponent, University of Notre Dame De Namur, posting a regular season win over the Argonauts in 2017.

 RECRUITMENT: Hoskins has helped draw recruits to Simon Fraser on a national level both in Canada and the United States, with players having hailed from BC, Alberta, California, Idaho, Saskatchewan, Massachusetts, Manitoba, Nebraska, New York, Ontario, Texas, and Washington.
 The majority of players at Simon Fraser have been recruited to play varsity lacrosse, with players choosing to play for the Clan over mid-range NCAA Division I programs or high-level Division II and III teams, including a number of Division I and Division II transfers.
 The Clan’s roster has featured top players from the Alberta, BC, Ontario and Saskatchewan U19 Provincial teams and three players who were named to Canada’s Top 60 U19 Selection Camp in 2007.
 Hoskins and his staff continue to travel to top tournaments throughout North America and have attended numerous recruiting events including tournaments in Alberta, British Columbia, California, Colorado, Florida, Indiana, Manitoba, Maryland, Massachusetts, Nevada, New York, North Carolina, Ontario, Pennsylvania, Virginia and Saskatchewan.

-INTERNATIONAL AND PROFESSIONAL SUCCESS: Outside of his success at the collegiate level, Hoskins has coached six (6) SFU players who have either played or been drafted in the National Lacrosse League (NLL) professional draft, one (1) player who was selected in the Major League Lacrosse (MLL) professional draft, six (6) Clan players who have gone to represent their countries at the International Lacrosse Federation (ILF) World Championships, three (3) players who have represented their country at the European Championships, and (2) players who have represented their country in the Asia Pacific Championship.
+INTERNATIONAL AND PROFESSIONAL SUCCESS: Outside of his success at the collegiate level, Hoskins has coached seven (7) SFU players who have either played or been drafted in the National Lacrosse League (NLL) professional draft, one (1) player who was selected in the Major League Lacrosse (MLL) professional draft, eleven (11) Clan players who have gone to represent their countries at the International Lacrosse Federation (ILF) World Championships, five (5) players who have represented their country at the European Championships, and (3) players who have represented their country in the Asia Pacific Championship.
 In 2007, Hoskins was invited by Gary Gait, legendary Hall of Fame player and Head Coach of Canada’s U19 Men’s National Team for the 2008 ILF World Championships, to be an off-field evaluator for Team Canada’s U19 Western Try-Out Camp and on-field coach for Canada’s Final U19 Selection Camp.
-Most recently, Hoskins has served as General Manager for British Columbia and Head Coach of the BC Senior team for the All-Canada Games since 2012.
-He is also a panel member for the Canada Rising scholastic recruit rankings published by Inside Lacrosse, an ESPN Affiliate.
+Most recently, Hoskins has served as General Manager for British Columbia and Head Coach of the BC Senior team for the All-Canada Games from 2012-2016.
+He was also a panel member for the Canada Rising scholastic recruit rankings published by Inside Lacrosse, an ESPN Affiliate.

 ASSISTANT COACH: Hoskins spent two seasons (2003-2004) as an Assistant Coach / Defensive Coordinator at Simon Fraser, helping the Clan to a 24-9 (.686) record and a PNCLL Conference record of 18-1 (.947).
 In two seasons with Hoskins guiding the defense, SFU made consecutive trips to the PNCLL Final Four Conference Finals, winning the 2003 PNCLL Championship and making back-to-back MCLA Tournament appearances, reaching the MCLA Quarterfinals in 2003.
 In just two seasons, Hoskins’ defense combined to earn six PNCLL All-Conference honors and four All-America selections.